vicentecunha/tccTomazi/README.md

 ##### Install avrdude and make

-On linux: `sudo apt-get install avrdude make`
+On Linux: `sudo apt-get install avrdude make`

 On Windows: